 Sayers Common has a village hall owned and operated by a local community group.
-The Parish Council has supported previous suggestions from the community that it could be relocated to the north side of the Reeds Lane Recreation Ground and possibly combined with a community shop run by volunteers, but more recently the Village Hall group has decided to remain at the existing site.
+The Parish Council has supported previous suggestions from the community that it could be upgraded and possibly expanded to include a community -run shop.

 4.7 Places of worship